Concerns Regarding ‘Mesh’

 I truly believe, because it is my personal experience, that

 a) the surgical repairs which result in severe pain are being badly done – just poor surgical technique.
 And this applies to both open and keyhole (laparoscopic) repairs.
 I see them weekly in my out-patients.

-b) there is a group of patients who are having an inguinal hernia repair, although they don’t have an inguinal hernia.
+b) there is undoubtedly a group of patients who are having an inguinal hernia repair operation, although they don’t have an inguinal hernia.
 They have groin pain for some other reason.
 I see them after their operation elsewhere, and when I speak with them there is nothing in the history of their symptoms that suggests an inguinal hernia.
+When I ask them if they could see or feel a swelling before the operation they often say ‘no, but the surgeon said it was there’.
 It is surprisingly and alarmingly common.
 This link [to be written] will take you to some actual cases.

 Q:- Why do you use mesh if it is such a problem?

 It is not a problem if the operation is correctly done.
 Before the introduction of mesh around 20% of inguinal hernias failed.
 The hernia came back after a variable period of time.

 Before the introduction of mesh around 10% of patients had long term pain after a non-mesh repair.

 A:- I don’t see mesh as a problem in my practice.
 I have carried out many thousands of hernia repairs and in my experience long-term discomfort is very rare.
 Critics would say this is ‘anecdotal’ – just relying on my memory, and is not based on good or objective ‘evidence’.

 Q:- How many of your patients have chronic pain, long term discomfort or other symptoms after their hernia repair?